-Where avoidance of impacts on a special-status plant species is infeasible, loss of individuals or occupied habitat of a special-status plant species occurrence will be compensated for through the acquisition, protection, and subsequent management in perpetuity (i.e., conservation easements) of other existing occurrences at a 2:1 ratio (occurrences impacted: occurrences preserved).
-The Permittee will provide detailed information to the County and CDFW on the location of the preserved occurrences, quality of the preserved habitat, feasibility of protecting and managing the areas in perpetuity, responsible parties, and other pertinent information.
-If suitable occurrences of a special-status plant species are not available for preservation, then the Project will be redesigned to remove features that would result in impacts on that species.
+Where avoidance of impacts on a special-status plant species is infeasible, loss of individuals or occupied habitat of a special-status plant species occurrence will be compensated for through the acquisition, protection, and subsequent management in perpetuity of other existing occurrences at a minimum 2:1 ratio (occurrences preserved:occurrences impacted).
+For focal species identified in the EACCS (San Joaquin spearscale, big tarplant, Congdon's tarplant, palmate-bracted bird's-beak, Livermore Valley tarplant, and recurved larkspur), loss of individuals and occupied habitat will be compensated at 5:1, consistent with the EACCS.
+The project proponent will provide detailed information to the County and CDFW on the location of the preserved occurrences, quality of the preserved habitat, feasibility of protecting and managing the areas in-perpetuity, responsibility parties, and other pertinent information.
+The preserved habitat will be confirmed to support populations of the impacted species and will be preserved in perpetuity via deed restriction, establishment of a conservation easement, or similar preservation mechanism.
+A qualified botanist or plant ecologist will prepare a preservation plan or long-term management plan for the site containing at a minimum: a monitoring plan and performance criteria for the preserved plant population; a description of remedial measures to be performed in the event that performance criteria are not met; a description of maintenance activities to be conducted on the site, including weed control, trash removal, irrigation, and control of herbivory by livestock and wildlife; and an adequate funding mechanism to ensure long-term management of the preserved habitat.
+If suitable occurrences of a special-status plant species are not available for preservation, then the project will be redesigned to remove features that would result in impacts on that species.

-76. Conservation Measures to Compensate for Raptor and Avian Mortality (BIO-11h).
-The Permittee shall provide a plan for compensation for projected levels of mortality of raptors and other avian species including golden eagles, employing one or more of the options set forth in Mitigation Measure BIO-11h in the MMRP.
+77. Conservation Measures to Compensate for Avian Mortality (BIO-11h).
+The Permittee shall provide a plan for compensation for impacts on avian species, including raptors as well as smaller birds, are currently available, employing one or more of the options set forth in Mitigation Measure BIO-11h in the MMRP.
 The objective is to provide or improve habitat for raptors and avian species within the APWRA on a long-term basis, or in ten-year increments, to be adjusted on the basis of avian monitoring results only every ten years or once within each ten-year period.
 An avian conservation strategy, to be outlined in the draft APP required by Mitigation Measure 11a, shall be implemented within one year of the commercial operations date (or of 75 percent of the turbine capacity if construction is staged), unless compliance with the conservation strategy includes complying with compensatory mitigation measures in an Eagle Take Permit (ETP) from the USFWS, in which case compensation shall be provided according to terms of the eagle permit.
-Strategic measures may include retrofitting of high-risk power poles or other electrical infrastructure, if required by an approved Eagle Conservation Plan under an eagle take permit from USFWS, contributions to raptor conservation and rehabilitation activities, acquisition of conservation easements within the APWRA, or other measures if supported by a Resource Equivalency Assessment (REA).
-If the ETP results in retrofitting of high-risk power poles outside of the APWRA, it will be accepted as compensatory mitigation only if required by an ETP from the USFWS, or if other compensatory mitigation measures causes a delay to the Project or results in a greater cost than would be incurred by high-risk power pole retrofits.
+Strategic measures may include retrofitting of high-risk electrical infrastructure; measures outlined in an approved Eagle Conservation Plan and Bird and Bat Conservation Strategy; contributions to avian conservation efforts such as those undertaken by the California Raptor Center or the East Bay Regional Park District; contributions to regional conservation of avian habitat; contribution to efforts benefitting eagles and other raptors; and other conservation measures to be identified in the future by USFWS and non-governmental organizations.
+If the ETP results in retrofitting of highrisk power poles outside of the APWRA, it will be accepted as compensatory mitigation only if required by an ETP from the USFWS, or if other compensatory mitigation measures causes a delay to the Project or results in a greater cost than would be incurred by high-risk power pole retrofits.